Fast Food? More Like Fast Fish

 - While the oven is preheating, coat the broiling pan with olive oil, and then place the fillets skin side down onto the broiling pan.
 Don't coat the skin with oil; this will make it easier to separate the meat from the skin at serving time.

 - When the oven is preheated, set the broiling pan with the prepared fillets onto the rack you set 4"-6" from the heat source earlier.
-And then, set the timer for 5".
+And then, seta five minute timer.

 - After sitting in the oven with the heat source off for 2" remove from the oven.
-Using a spatula, separate serving size portions from the skin and place onto plates.
+Using a spatula, separate serving-size portions from the skin and place them onto plates.

 - Serve with asparagus, rice pilaf (or dirty rice), and sauteed onions and garlic.
 Add a little Sriracha Sauce to spice things up, and don't forget the soy sauce/lemon dipping sauce!